Portrait Drawing Tutorial: Part 1

 Realistic portrait drawing of a woman in charcoal

-The first half of this portrait drawing tutorial is all about drawing the 'block-in,' which can be thought of as a map or blueprint.
-It is a detailed line drawing that addresses proportions, placement and construction of the head and features, shadow shapes, and even edge quality.
+It's a detailed line drawing that addresses proportions, placement and construction of the head and features, shadow shapes, and even edge quality.

 (Not sure what 'edge quality' is?
 Take my free video course on the 6 stages of a realistic drawing to find out!)